google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 NutriChef Bluetooth

-The stylish NutriChef Bluetooth has a sensitive probe that offers a smart, hands-free solution for monitoring your meat.
+The stylish NutriChef Bluetooth has a sensitive probe that offers an innovative, hands-free solution for monitoring your meat.

 The companion mobile app displays temperature in real-time and can sound an alarm when your food is ready.